jones58/personal-knowledge-wiki/Git/git notes.md

 ## VS Code tricks

+File explorer:

 - "u" next to file - untracked
 - "a" - added. (green)
 - "m" - modified (Yellow)
 - file removed, goes red

+Source control:

-in source control - three dots provides list of commands you can run in git
+- Three dots provides list of commands you can run in git

-still worth being familiar with git in cli
+- Still worth being familiar with git in cli

-in bottom left corner
+- In bottom left corner can see the button to click on the branch - can do things like start a new branch by pressing this.

+## Github

+### Initial steps

+- Login to GitHub

+- Create your repository on GitHub:

+- Open your desired folder that you wish to add to GitHub in VS Code:

+CTRL+O (or CMD+O on Mac) then select the desired  folder.

+- Open up a terminal in VS Code and check that your file path is correct, you want to ensure that you are in the correct folder before initialising your Git repository.

+- Enter the following Git commands:

+Initial Git Commands:
+git init
+git add .
+git commit -m "useful commit message" git branch -M main git remote add origin (URL of Git Repo) git push -u origin main

+Your local repo and centralised GitHub repo should now be linked.

+Git Commands to use after initialisation when additional changes are made:

+git add .
+git commit -m "useful commit message" git push

 - Can edit github online by pressing down . when looking at github file.
 - There is also github cli for working in the command line.